pixelsane/mini-ldtk/README.md

-# MiniScript LDtk Parser
+# MiniMicro LDtk Toolkit

-This is a **MiniScript LDtk parser** — a library for working with [LDtk](https://ldtk.io) level files inside MiniScript projects.
+This is a **MiniScript LDtk Toolkit** — a library for working with [LDtk](https://ldtk.io) level files inside MiniMicro projects.
+It contains parsing, loading and several utility helpers and convenient functions to make game development within MiniMicro easier.

 ## Why?

 This parser was created for use in my upcoming microjam 041, but I decided to share it publicly so others using MiniScript can take advantage of LDtk in their own projects.

-I like MiniScript and plan on using it for many future projects, so this parser will be **actively maintained**.
+I like MiniScript/MiniMicro and plan on using it for many future projects, so this parser will be **actively maintained**.
 It’s currently **barebones**, but the **core functionality is sufficient** to build most types of games.

 ## Features